Enhanced Generative Model Evaluation with Clipped Density and Coverage: Method

-To correct the metric's behavior, we start by deriving its expected value as a function of $x$. \begin{lemma} If the real and synthetic distributions are identical, that is, $\{x^r_i\}_{i=1}^N$ and $\{x^s_j\}_{j=1}^M$ are $N+M$ i.i.d. samples from the same distribution, then the expected value of $\text{ClippedCoverage}_\text{unnorm}$ is given by:
+The blue curve in \Cref{fig:clipped_coverage} shows $\text{ClippedCoverage}_\text{unnorm}$ when the real and synthetic distributions are identical (far left) and as bad samples are progressively introduced into the synthetic distribution.
+To satisfy Desideratum 2, the score should follow $1-x$ for $x$, the proportion of bad samples.
+To correct the metric's behavior, we start by deriving its expected value as a function of $x$. \begin{lemma} If the real and synthetic distributions are identical, i.e., $\{x^r_i\}_{i=1}^N$ and $\{x^s_j\}_{j=1}^M$ are $N+M$ i.i.d. samples from the same distribution, then the expected value of $\text{ClippedCoverage}_\text{unnorm}$ is: